Search our site!

 We have retained a stewardship coordinator to recruit and supervise our student and community volunteers.
 This enables us to provide the direction and supervision needed to get more done in the field and to make sure it is done in a way consistent with our environmental goals.

-As the work of communication with our members and the public has grown and as changes in technology require additional skills, we have retained a part-time coordinator to make sure our newsletters and emails are produced on time and with the content needed to attract and inform our audience.
+As the work of communication with our members and the public has grown and as changes in technology require additional skills, we have retained a part-time coordinator to update our website and make sure our newsletters and emails are produced on time and with the content needed to attract and inform our audience.

 With the increase in the volume of our work and the retirement of our volunteer bookkeeper, we have retained a new person with the skills needed to maintain our records and ensure that we maintain the trust of our contributors.